ZeyuLiu0706/SLDS/README.md

   author    = {Zeyu Liu and
                Heyan Chai and
                Qing Liao},
-  title     = {LEARNING FROM EASY TO HARD: MULTI-TASK LEARNING WITH DATA SCHEDULING }, booktitle={ICASSP 2024-2024 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)}, year={2024}, organization={IEEE}
+  title     = {LEARNING FROM EASY TO HARD: MULTI-TASK LEARNING WITH DATA SCHEDULING}, booktitle={ICASSP 2024-2024 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)}, year={2024}, organization={IEEE}